MSR Codes with Linear Field Size and Smallest Sub-packetization for Any Number of Helper Nodes: Optimal-access MSR code with sub-packetization

-{\bf How to repair $C_{h}$, $h\in [s]$.} Each $H_i$ in \eqref{eq:parity_check} has $\ell$ block rows, and each block row includes $r$ rows.
+Each $H_i$ in \eqref{eq:parity_check} has $\ell$ block rows, and each block row includes $r$ rows.
 In other words, we have $\ell$ sets of parity check equations and each set of them has $r$ parity check equations.
-The repair of $C_h$ only involves $\ell/s$ out of these $\ell$ sets of parity check equations.
-More precisely, among the $\ell$ block rows in each matrix $H_i$, we pick out the block rows whose indices lie in the set $\{i\in [\ell]: i_0=h\}$.
-These block rows of parity check equations can be again written in the matrix form
+The repair of any failed node $C_{as+b}$ only involves $\bar\ell = \ell/s$ out of these $\ell$ sets of parity check equations.
+To be specific, we use the repair matrix $R_{a,b}$ to choose the $\bar{\ell}$ block rows of each $H_i$ whose block row indices $i$ satisfy $i_a=b$.
+More precisely, we have